 Resource Public Key Infrastructure (RPKI) FAQ

-RPKI is a public key infrastructure which offers providers additional tools to verify a client's right to use Internet resources.
-For example, if a client requests routing an address block from a specific ASN, the provider may request the corresponding cryptographic material and conduct its verification following the RPKI hierarchy.
+RPKI is a public key infrastructure framework designed to offer providers additional tools to check a client's right to use specific Internet resources.
+For example, if a client asks to route a certain address block from a certain ASN, the provider may request and check the corresponding cryptographic material, following the RPKI hierarchy.

-Resource hijacking can occur when an ASN announces our prefix “as is” or with a longer prefix, whether due to an error or maliciously.
-The FORT project explains route hijacking and uses FORT Monitor to measure route hijacks in the region.
-The most well-known case of route hijacking is that of Pakistan Telecom.
-For more information, check out the following video https://youtu.be/IzLPKuAOe50
+Resource hijacking can occur when an ASN announces a prefix for which it is not the legitimate holder, either maliciously or due to an error.
+The FORT Project explains route hijacking and uses FORT Monitor to measure route hijacks in the region: The most widely known case of route hijacking was the one in which Pakistan Telecom was involved.
+For more information, check out the following video.

-The two major peculiarities of an RPKI certificate are the lack of identifying information regarding the object of the certificate and the use of extensions to include both IPv4 and IPv6 addresses, as well as ASNs.
-These extensions were defined in RFC 3779.
+- The use of extensions to include both IPv4 and IPv6 addresses, as well as ASNs (these extensions were defined in RFC 3779).

-It is not necessary that your routers support RPKI to generate certificates and ROAs.
-However, routing software that supports RPKI is required for routers to be able to make routing decisions that take into account the authenticity of routes based on RPKI.
+It is not necessary for our routers support RPKI in order to generate certificates and ROAs.
+However, routing software that supports RPKI is required for routers to be able to make routing decisions considering the authenticity of routes based on RPKI.

-The RPKI Project LACNIC is working on allows two options: delegated and hosted mode.
-Member organizations can perform all tasks related to RPKI architecture through a user-friendly website without the need to implement a Certificate Authority (CA).
+LACNIC's RPKI project supports two formats: “delegated” and “hosted” RPKI.
+LACNIC provides a hosted service, where member organizations can perform all the tasks related to RPKI architecture simply by accessing a website, without the need to implement a Certificate Authority.

 - RPKI-client Openbsd https://www.rpki-client.org

-Most of the equipment providers already support origin validation, including Cisco System, Juniper Network, Quagga, and Huawei.
+Most equipment providers already support origin validation, including Cisco Systems, Juniper Network, Quagga, and Huawei.